Important Events From This day in History June 3rd

 revolution and overthrow of Mohammad Reza Pahlavi, the last Shah of Persia and became the country's Supreme Leader of the new Islamic Republic of Iran dies.

-1999 : India and Pakistan are once again in conflict over the area of Kashmir with reports of hand-to-hand fighting and ground and air strikes by Indian forces on Pakistan backed guerrillas in areas close to the LOC (Line Of Control) in Kashmir province which is seperated into a Pakistan side and an India Side, the LOC was agreed in 1949
+1999 : India and Pakistan are once again in conflict over the area of Kashmir with reports of hand-to-hand fighting and ground and air strikes by Indian forces on Pakistan backed guerrillas in areas close to the LOC (Line of Control) in Kashmir province which is separated into a Pakistan side and an India Side, the LOC was agreed in 1949

 following a ceasefire between the two countries.

-2004 : Following the terrorist attacks on an oil refinery in Saudi Arabia the price of oil has peaked to $42.45 a barrel, members of Opec, the oil producing cartel, are meeting in Beirut today to agree to increase oil production in an attempt to stabilise the price.
+2004 : Following the terrorist attacks on an oil refinery in Saudi Arabia the price of oil has peaked to $42.45 a barrel, members of OPEC, the oil producing cartel, are meeting in Beirut today to agree to increase oil production in an attempt to stabilize the price.

 , but many angry protesters had harassed them and Latvian police were accused of ignoring the attacks at the time.
 This time the police provided a heavy presence at the event, outnumbering both the gay rights activists and the anti-gay protesters.

-2008 United States Children Returned to Religious Sect
+2008 - US Children Returned to Religious Sect

 2012 - Colombian Drug Lord Arrested in Venezuela

 and that they would hand him over to Colombian authorities.